hyunh/hyunh.github.io/content/docs/about.en.md

 * Seoul, Republic of Korea
 * Korea Aerospace University (2006.
 03 ~ 2013.
 08) <br>
   Bachelor's degree in Computer Science
-* Serviced (2008.
+* Served (2008.
 03 ~ 2010.
 01) as a KATUSA(Korean Augmentation to the United States Army) in 2nd Infantry Division

 This is Android software engineer who is love to write and review code.
 I have 7+ years working experience in LG Electornics, for developing UICC functionality in Android devices.